Benjamin Balint

 Benjamin Balint (born 1976) is an American-Israeli author, journalist, educator, and translator.
-His 2018 book explores the literary legacy of Franz Kafka.
+His 2018 book Kafka's Last Trial, which explores the literary legacy of Franz Kafka, won the 2020 Sami Rohr Prize for Jewish Literature.

 Writing career

 Balint was assistant editor for Commentary magazine.
-He contributes regularly to the Wall Street Journal, Die Zeit, Haaretz, the Weekly Standard, and the Claremont Review of Books.
+He contributes regularly to The Wall Street Journal, Die Zeit, Haaretz, The Weekly Standard, and the Claremont Review of Books.

-His 2018 book Kafka’s Last Trial narrates the journey of Kafka's manuscripts from Czechoslovakia to Israel's National Library.
+Balint's 2018 book Kafka’s Last Trial narrates the journey of Kafka's manuscripts from Czechoslovakia to Israel's National Library.
 For this work, Balint was awarded the 2020 Sami Rohr Prize for Jewish Literature.
 The book was also a finalist for the 2020 Wingate Literary Prize.

+Balint’s 2023 book, Bruno Schulz: An Artist, a Murder, and the Hijacking of History, won the National Jewish Book Award in the Biography category.

 Balint was a fellow at the Hudson Institute and Van Leer Jerusalem Institute.